-2.2.2.1.1 Motor Manufacturing
+2.2.2.2.1 Motor Manufacturing

-Shop floor workers are reported as less hard to fill than other occupational roles.
+Much like the New Tyre Sector, shop floor workers are reported as less hard to fill than other occupational roles.
 In contrast, artisans are hard to fill in all four provinces noted in the table below.
-Engineers and technologists are hard to fill in three provinces.
+Engineers and Technologists are hard to fill in three provinces.
 In general, consultations in KwaZulu-Natal and the Eastern Cape revealed more hard to fill occupations than in the other provinces.